spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

 for display purposes.
 This step, which occurs for imaging modes, is performed by default, but can be switched off, and parameters controlling the SIP fit can also be adjusted.

-For each exposure, ``assign_wcs`` uses reference files and WCS header keywords to create the WCS object.
-What reference files are retrieved from CRDS is determined based on `EXP_TYPE` and other keywords in the science file header.

-The ``assign_wcs`` step can accept the single slope image that is the result of averaging over all integrations or a 3D cube of integrations in the case of TSO exposures.
+The ``assign_wcs`` step can accept either a ``rate`` product, which is the result of averaging over all integrations in an exposure, or a ``rateints`` product, which is a 3D cube of per-integration images.

 The ``assign_wcs`` step is based on `gwcs <https://gwcs.readthedocs.io/en/latest/>`__ and uses `asdf <http://asdf.readthedocs.io/en/latest/>`__.

 ..
-Note:: In addition to CRDS reference files, applying ``assign_wcs`` to NIRSpec MOS exposures depends critically on an MSA meta data file to provide information for MOS slitlets in use and their constituent shutters.
-See :ref:`msa_metadata <msa_metadata>` for detailed information about the MSA meta data files and their contents.
+Note:: In addition to CRDS reference files, applying ``assign_wcs`` to NIRSpec MOS exposures depends critically on an MSA metadata file to provide information for MOS slitlets in use and their constituent shutters.
+See :ref:`msa_metadata <msa_metadata>` for detailed information about the MSA metadata files and their contents.

 Basic WCS keywords and the transform from ``v2v3`` to ``world``
 ---------------------------------------------------------------